kamilburda/gimp-export-layers/docs/sections/Advanced-Usage.md

 * [layer path, [,], [[[$$]]] ]

-Additional Operations
+Additional Procedures
 ---------------------

-To add custom operations before the export of each layer, press the "Add Operation..." button and select one of the operations described below.
+To add custom procedures before the export of each layer, press the "Add Procedure..." button and select one of the procedures described below.
-You can enable, disable or remove operations as needed.
+You can enable, disable or remove procedures as needed.
-You can add the same operation multiple times.
+You can add the same procedure multiple times.

 **Insert background layers**